• Skip to primary navigation

 If your frosting is too thick, add additional liquid (more pure maple syrup or non-dairy milk) 1 tablespoon at a time until the desired consistency is reached.
 Alternately, if your frosting is too thin, add more powdered sugar ¼ cup at a time until it is smooth, thick and spreadable.

-These cookies, with or without frosting, will keep in a single layer in an air-tight container on the counter for 2 days.
+Counter: These cookies, with or without frosting, will keep in a single layer in an airtight container at room temperature for 2 days.
 Be sure they are completely cooled before storing.

 ~ Be sure to start with room temperature ingredients, especially the butter.
 Using butter that is either too cold or too warm (melted) will result in a different cookie texture.